NorthCoastChurch/IT-Policy/Policy-1-Acceptable-Use-Of-Information-Systems.md

 - Using personal/unapproved communication platforms, apps, or services to preform assigned job duties instead of IT approved platforms, apps, and services.
 - Using IT-provided or approved platforms, apps, services, resources, or assets outside of their intended use-cases.

-- Purposely engaging in activity that may;
+- Purposely engaging in activity that may:
   - Violate of the rights of any person or company protected by: copyright, terms of service, trade secret, patent, or other intellectual property, or similar laws or regulations.
-This includes, but not limited to, the procurement, storage, installation, use, or distribution of products or services that are not appropriately licensed for use by North Coast Church;
+This includes, but not limited to, the procurement, storage, installation, use, or distribution of products or services that are not appropriately licensed for use by North Coast Church.
-  - Interfere with the regular operation of computers, networks, software, or other IT provisioned technology or services;
+  - Interfere with the regular operation of computers, networks, software, or other IT provisioned technology or services.
-  - Degrade the performance of information systems;
+  - Degrade the performance of information systems.
-  - Deprive an authorized North Coast Church user access to a North Coast Church resource;
+  - Deprive an authorized North Coast Church user access to a North Coast Church resource.
-  - Obtain extra resources beyond those allocated;
+  - Obtain extra resources beyond those allocated.
-  - Circumvent North Coast Church security measures, uncover security loopholes, or gain unauthorized access to computer systems or data;
+  - Circumvent North Coast Church security measures, uncover security loopholes, or gain unauthorized access to computer systems or data.
-  - Attempt to hide or obfuscate the activity or identity of devices, computers, network traffic, software, or accounts;
+  - Attempt to hide or obfuscate the activity or identity of devices, computers, network traffic, software, or accounts.
-  - Produce, procure, or transmit material that is in violation of sexual harassment or hostile workplace laws;
+  - Produce, procure, or transmit material that is in violation of sexual harassment or hostile workplace laws.

 **Staff Account Misuse**
 - Revealing your account password to others, sharing login information, using any account that does not belong to you, or allowing others to use your computer, account or access.
 This includes family and other household members when work is being done at home.